mmphego/mmphego.github.io/_posts/2026-03-21-Did-I-Just-Accidentally-Build-a-Memory-Management-System-for-Claude-Code.md

 - I write `CLAUDE.md` and the rules files.
 - Claude writes its own notes to `MEMORY.md` ([auto memory](https://code.claude.com/docs/en/memory#auto-memory)).

 I built the *semantic and procedural layers*.
 Claude built its own *episodic layer* alongside mine, accumulating debugging insights, build commands, and project conventions it discovered on its own.
 The first 200 lines of `MEMORY.md` load at session start; anything beyond that gets offloaded to topic files (`debugging.md`, `api-conventions.md`) that Claude reads on demand.
 The 200-line cap forces a concise index with detail pushed to separate files.
-That's not a limitation.
-That's a design pattern.
+A constraint that doubles as an architecture decision.

 ### Procedural Memory - Remembering Rules

 *What's the process?
 What's non-negotiable?*

 Procedural memory is the operating system: rules governing how work gets done.
-Not knowledge, not experiences.
 Procedures encoded in markdown with explicit weight markers.

 Some rules activate conditionally.
 Claude Code supports [path-scoped rules](https://code.claude.com/docs/en/memory#path-specific-rules) via YAML frontmatter: